mithi/hunts/README.md

 ## How to Run

-Make sure you have node and `pnpm` installed see also https://pnpm.io/installation
+Make sure you have Node and `pnpm` installed.
+See also: https://pnpm.io/installation

 ```
 $ nvm use 18